samdevbr/laravel-bigreport/README.md

 # Benchmarking

-Currently this package only supports exporting CSV file formats, and has been tested exporting 80k entries with relationships taking around 7 seconds to do so.
+Currently this package only supports exporting CSV file formats, and has been tested exporting 80k rows from database with relationships taking around 7 seconds to do so.

 # Installation